SDG 8 – Decent Work and Economic Growth

 In its partner countries, KfW Development Bank promotes employment and qualitative economic growth that equally bears economic, social and ecological aspects in mind.

-Its involvement is making an impact: with just the commitments from 2019, which amount to nearly EUR 1.2 billion, over 2 million permanent jobs have been created and secured.
-The commitments created and protected over 131,000 jobs by promoting small and mid-sized companies.
+Its involvement is making an impact: with just the commitments from 2020, which amount to nearly EUR 2.6 billion, over 2.4 million permanent jobs have been created and secured.
+The commitments created and protected over 66,000 jobs by promoting small and mid-sized companies.
 Many KfW projects indirectly contribute to the creation and protection of jobs.
 The impact on the downstream value added chain in particular has major potential but cannot be reliably quantified.
-With new or better-quality measures for professional training programmes, KfW reached more than 56,000 people, including over 21,000 women, with its commitments from 2019.
-Over 86,000 people are able to access insurance to protect themselves from the impacts of crop failure due to climate change.
+With new or better-quality measures for professional training programmes, KfW reached more than 204,000 people, including over 88,000 women, with its commitments from 2020.
+Over 8 million people are able to access insurance to protect themselves from the impacts of crop failure due to climate change.
 This protects them against loss of income due to events like droughts or floods.

 Decent work and secure jobs create the foundation for prosperity and well-being.
 Economic growth that is not simply seen within the economic context but also viewed with ecological and social dimensions in mind, is the foundation for sustainable development, particularly for SDG 8.